nTraum/gitlab-irc/README.md

 ## Installation & Usage

-1. Clone the repository: `$ git clone https://github.com/nTraum/gitlab-irc.git`
+1. Clone the repository: `git clone https://github.com/nTraum/gitlab-irc.git`
-2. Install gems: `$ cd gitlab-irc; bundle`
+2. Install gems: `cd gitlab-irc; bundle`
 2. Edit `config/config.yml` to your needs
-3. Start the app: `$ foreman start` in a tmux / screen shell
+3. Start the app: `foreman start` in a tmux / screen shell
-4. Add a web hook pointing to the app: `http://localhost/commit:4567`
+4. Add a web hook pointing to the app: `http://localhost/commit:4567` (host / port may differ, depending on your configuration)

 ## License